hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 2. Word order: While flexible, the SOV order and focus position can be challenging for speakers of SVO languages like English.

-3. Pronunciation: Some sounds, like gy [ɟ] or ű [yː], don't exist in many other languages and can be difficult to produce.
+3. Pronunciation: Some sounds, like gy [ɟ] or ű [yː], don’t exist in many other languages and can be difficult to produce.

 4. Verb prefixes: The separable verb prefixes and their impact on meaning and aspect can be tricky to master.

 5. Definite vs. indefinite conjugation: Understanding when to use each conjugation requires a good grasp of Hungarian grammar and can take time to internalize.

-6. Idiomatic expressions: Like any language, Hungarian has many idioms that don't translate literally and must be learned separately.
+6. Idiomatic expressions: Like any language, Hungarian has many idioms that don’t translate literally and must be learned separately.

 7. Cultural context: Understanding when to use formal vs. informal address and other cultural nuances is crucial for effective communication.